Russell Mulcahy: Music videos

 For the next few years, Mulcahy focused on music videos, becoming one of the leading directors in the field.
 In 1980 he joined Lexi Godfrey, Scott Millaney, Brian Grant, and David Mallet to form the video company MGMM.
-He had notable collaborations in particular with Ultravox, Duran Duran (especially "Hungry Like the Wolf"), Kim Carnes, Icehouse, Spandau Ballet, Fleetwood Mac ("Gypsy") (1982), Billy Joel ("Allentown" & "Matter of Trust"), Bonnie Tyler (including "Total Eclipse of the Heart") (1983), the Motels, Rod Stewart ("Young Turks") (1981) and Elton John.
+He had notable collaborations in particular with Ultravox, Duran Duran (especially "Hungry Like the Wolf"), Kim Carnes, Icehouse, Spandau Ballet, Fleetwood Mac ("Gypsy") (1982), Billy Joel ("Allentown" & "Matter of Trust") (1983), Bonnie Tyler (including "Total Eclipse of the Heart") (1983), the Motels ("Only the Lonely") (1982), Rod Stewart ("Young Turks") (1981) and Elton John.

 He has a cameo appearance in the video for "I'm Still Standing" (1983) by Elton John, that he also directed.

 Mulcahy later recalled "When people were first asking me to do videos, there was never really a need or a request for a concept.
 They would just send me a cassette of the song.
 I'd listen to it with my eyes closed, come up with some ideas and write something down.
 We'd shoot the video the next day or two days later.
 It really was just grab what you can and do it."

 Warner Bros music chief Jo Berggman called Mulcahy's style "everything but the kitchen sink and more school of video.
 Russell's work is expensive by music video standards but look at what you get.
 Wizard of Oz, Singing in the Rain - I mean, name your favorite MGM musical, they're all there."

 Mulcahy worked with Duran Duran, directing the key early songs by the band which helped launch them internationally.
 "We just hit it off," he said.
 "They were young and brave, as was I really."

 In 1982, Mulcahy said he had been approached to make a feature film about a movie palace by David Puttnam, who had success working with first time directors from TV commercials.
 However, the film was never made.